About

-Emil Gunnarsson is a graphic designer from Reykjavík, Iceland, currently based in Stockholm.
-He graduated with a Master's degree in Visual Communication from Konstfack.
+Emil Þór Gunnarsson is an Icelandic graphic designer based in Stockholm, Sweden.
+He holds a Master’s degree in Visual Communication from Konstfack.
+His work spans self-initiated projects and commissions across visual identity, typography, and printed matter.

 Posters, menus and packaging for Cornershop.